How To Grow A Mango Seed In Water

 Read more

-Select a clean, small container or jar to fill with water.
-It's crucial to use filtered or distilled water to prevent any chemicals or impurities that could impede seed germination.
-Tap water may contain chlorine or other additives that could be harmful to the seed's development.
+I recommend using a clean container or jar filled with filtered or distilled water.
+Tap water may contain chlorine or other additives harmful to the seed's development.

 Read more